- SENATORS' STATEMENTS

 Senator Joyal: Yes, that is correct.

 We did so, but made the key recommendation that the committee continue its work afterward in order to monitor all of the initiatives taken by the government.
-That was what we determined the first time we examined this bill that, as you so clearly pointed out, affected the rights and freedoms of Canadians.
+That was what we determined the first time we examined this bill that, as the senator so clearly pointed out, affected the rights and freedoms of Canadians.

 Honourable senators will remember that some of the recommendations that we made were upheld by the courts.
 This led the government to subsequently amend the bills, which were then brought before us again.